Caretaker government of Australia: Exceptional situations

-The 1901 caretaker government
+1901 caretaker government

 The first Australian federal government, headed by Prime Minister Edmund Barton, was sworn in on 1 January 1901, the day on which the Federation of Australia took effect, whereby the six colonies of New South Wales, Victoria, Queensland, South Australia, Western Australia and Tasmania became states of the Commonwealth of Australia.
 The first election for the new Parliament of Australia was not held until 29 and 30 March 1901.
 In the meantime, Barton's government operated in a caretaker capacity but, due to the need to quickly establish administrative processes and make important appointments, they were not as inhibited by the caretaker conventions as later governments were.

-Outbreak of WWI, 1914
+Outbreak of World War I, 1914

 In June 1914, a double dissolution election was called for 5 September, with the incumbent government duly going into caretaker mode.
 However, Britain declared war against Germany in August, and Australia went onto a war footing.
 The caretaker conventions had to be relaxed because of the state of war, with the support of all major parties.